Astros vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Tucker and the Houston Astros take on C.J.
-Cron and the Colorado Rockies on Tuesday at 8:40 PM ET.
+Alex Bregman and Ryan McMahon will be among the stars on display when the Houston Astros face the Colorado Rockies on Wednesday at 3:10 PM ET, at Coors Field.

-The Astros are -225 moneyline favorites in this matchup against the Rockies (+180).
-Houston (-2.5) is the favorite on the run line.
-The game's total has been set at 12 runs.
+The favored Astros have -165 moneyline odds against the underdog Rockies, who are listed at +140.
+The matchup's total has been listed at 12 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.